 I was so jealous when I read Marie Kondo’s book, Spark Joy, An Illustrated Master Class on the Art of Organizing and Tidying Up.
 She writes “my husband’s lifestyle is so compact that his belongings filled only four cardboard boxes when he moved in” and “whenever he’s done [cooking], the kitchen is so clean it makes me wonder when he used it”.
-That has not been my reality during my dating years or living with my messy husband.
+That has not been my reality as a minimalist during my dating years or living with my messy husband.

 My house was a modest 3 bedroom, 1500 square feet, but that was too much space for me and my things so I always had one or two rooms rented out.
 I had no attic or garage but also no need for additional storage.
 Opposites must attract because I can not remember dating a single tidy, minimalist, organized man in my 20’s and 30’s.
 I cleaned-out 3 apartments, a house, a storage unit, and even organized 5 years of tax paperwork so one boyfriend could file years of back taxes.
 Ok, I guess I’m a certified “fixer” or maybe growing up with messiness has uniquely prepared me to create order in a messy world.

-- Create your own space.
 If you live in a one-room apartment this could be a corner facing a wall with a calming piece of art and headphones handy.
-I’m blessed to have my own room (also my office and our guest room) that is 100% uncluttered, organized, and only filled with items that have purpose and bring me joy.
-All our house-hold papers of importance live here in a one-drawer file cabinet.
+I’m blessed to have my own room (also my office and our guest room) that is 100% uncluttered, organized, and only filled with items that have a purpose and bring me joy.
+All our household papers of importance live here in a one-drawer file cabinet.
 My husband describes it as “boring.”

-When living with a messy, random things will pile-up in places where they are not supposed to live.
+When living with a messy partner, random things will pile-up in places where they are not supposed to live.
 Some basic rules I have are:

 – Dishes are washed within 24 hours of use.
 I dream of a day when my full time housekeeper washes a dish within moments of it being used, but until then my compromise is that the dishes from yesterday’s dinner are washed before I make today’s dinner.